ahmedkamalio/gcfg/README.md

 #### `New(providers ...Provider) *Config`

 Creates a new configuration instance with the given providers.
 If no `EnvProvider` is provided, one will be added automatically.

+#### `SetDefault(key string, value any)`

+Sets a default value for the specified key in the configuration.
+Supports hierarchical paths like "database.host"

+#### `SetDefaults(values any) error`

+Sets default configuration values from a struct or map.
+Returns an error if the input is invalid or nil.

 #### `Load() error`